 If utilisation is taking place but the information is found to be insufficient to provide certainty about the legality of access and utilisation, individuals should discontinue utilisation.
-Insufficient information might be indicated if the relevant information required to submit a due diligence declaration under Article 7(1) of the EU Regulation is not all available [see also EU Regulation Article 4(5)].
+Insufficient information might be indicated if the relevant information required to submit a due diligence declaration under Article 7(1) of the UK ABS legislation (Retained EU Regulation 511/2014) is not all available [see also UK ABS legislation (Retained EU Regulation 511/2014) Article 4(5), and also Guidance document section XXX. (section 3.3.3.; UK guidance section to be added when known)].